cc-archive/cc-cert-core/index.md

 ## CORE Module Units of Learning

-The pale grey lines divide each CORE module into units of learning.
+The pale grey lines in the diagram divide each CORE module into units of learning.
 CORE units of learning across all modules are:
 ![Expanded details of core module](img/core-expanded.jpg "Each CORE module breaks down further into units of learning")